MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 04/02-MiniLab_Enable Azure AD Self-Service Password Reset.md

 ## Test Self-Service Password Reset

 With SSPR enabled and configured, test the SSPR process with a user that's part of the group you selected in the previous section, such as Test-SSPR-Group.
 In the following example, the testuser account is used.
-Provide your own user account that's part of the group you enabled for SSPR in the first section of this demonstration.
+Provide your own user account that's part of the group you enabled for SSPR in the first section of this mini-lab.

 >**Note**
 When you test the self-service password reset, use a non-administrator account.
 Admins are always enabled for self-service password reset and are required to use two authentication methods to reset their password.

 1. To see the manual registration process, open a new browser window in InPrivate or incognito mode, and browse to [https://aka.ms/ssprsetup](https://aka.ms/ssprsetup).
-Users should be directed to this registration portal when they next sign-in.
+Users should be directed to this registration portal when they next sign in.

-2. Sign in with a non-administrator test user, such as testuser, and register your authentication methods contact information.
+2. Sign in with a non-administrator test user, such as testuser, and register your authentication method's contact information.

 3. Once complete, select the button marked **Looks good** and close the browser window.

 4. Open a new browser window in InPrivate or incognito mode, and browse to [https://aka.ms/sspr](https://aka.ms/sspr).

-5. Enter your non-administrator test users' account information, such as testuser, the characters from the CAPTCHA, and then select **Next**.
+5. Enter your non-administrator test user's account information, such as testuser, the characters from the CAPTCHA, and then select **Next**.

     ![Enter user account information to reset the password](../../Linked_Image_Files/how_to_setup_sspr_image2.png)